openfaas/openfaas.github.io/_posts/2022-08-22-fan-out-and-back-in-using-functions.md

 echo $REDIS_PASSWORD | faas-cli secret create redis-password
 ```

-We need to create a Redis client in the `create-batch` and `run-model` functions that they can use to initialize and update the counter.
+We need to create a Redis client in the `create-batch` and `run-model` functions that they can use to initialise and update the counter.

 The following code creates a connection to Redis using redis-py: